elena19m/cloud-courses/website/docs/common/containers/_docker_networking.md

 ### Exercise: Starting containers in networks

-Start a new container in the `isolated-server` network named `client` based on the `python-container:latest` image.
+Start a new container in the `isolated-servers` network named `client` based on the `python-container:latest` image.
 Check the connection between the `client` and `webserver-2` containers using the `curl` command.
 What port should you query on to get the web server message?
 Why?